bradyjoslin/container-dev-action-sample/README.md

 ## Unifying Dev and Build Containers

-Using containers for developing and builds solve a lot of problems separately, but this still leaves teams open to the "it works on my machine" problem.
+Using containers for developing and builds solve a lot of problems separately, but this still leaves teams open to the "it works on my machine" problem if different container definitions are used locally vs. for your builds.
 However, through some simple configuration it is possible to use the same container definition for building with GitHub Actions as you do for development with devcontainers.
 This POC project attempts to demonstrate one way of doing so.

 ### Example project structure